jgaurilo/SmokeScreen/README.md

 * Sonarr, Radarr, SABnzbd, Torrent Clients (optional)

 # Installation
-clone the repo locally, and then
+clone the repo then
 * move smokescreen.conf to ~/.config/SmokeScreen/smokescreen.conf
 * move the scripts to ~/bin/
-* Edit smokescreen.conf to your environment

 # Configuration
-The smokescreen.conf is well documented with how things must be configured.
-The `sonarr.cache` and `radarr.cache` files outline the configuration requirements in those pieces of software.
+The configuration file `smokescreen.conf` is well documented with how things must be configured.
+The `sonarr.cache` and `radarr.cache` files outline the configuration requirements for Sonarr/Radarr if you wish to use them.

-# Preparation
-There are a number of things required:
-* A local folder where media will be saved
-* A local folder where the cache will be built (Optional - for use with Sonarr/Radarr)
-* A local mount point for Google Drive
-* A local mount point for the union of Google Drive and Local Media folders

 # Required Local Folders
 Note: these match the default configuration supplied